CollinErickson/GauPro/cran-comments.md

 search.
 "

-I have tried everything to get rid of this note, but can't get it to go away.
-I have done what I think is the correct thing based on all the comments I've read online.
-Also I don't get this message on Travis or Win-builder, so I don't think it is a real problem.
+This message always seems to be there, so I don't think it's a problem.

 On Travis there is one note